geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 **Note:** You would perform similar steps if you shared a report with another user; sharing within Power BI is not limited to just dashboards.

-16. Leave your Internet Explorer browser open and do not close the Power BI Service tab.
+16. Leave your Edge browser open and do NOT close the Power BI Service tab.

 ### Task 4:  Explore the Power BI Admin Portal

 Now that Holly has created a report and dashboard and shared it with another Adatum user, she wants to explore the administrative functionality within Power BI that’s available in the Power BI Admin Portal.

 1. Switch back to the Domain Controller (LON-DC1) VM.